-In line with Cabinet requirements, this report provides an update on New Zealand Police's progress in implementing recommendations from the 2007 Commission of Inquiry into Police Conduct (COI).
+In line with Cabinet requirements, this report gives an update on New Zealand Police's progress in actioning recommendations from the 2007 Commission of Inquiry into Police Conduct (COI).
 Police is responsible for implementing 47 of the COI's 60 recommendations [see Appendix].
-The intention is not only to implement solutions, but also to ensure the solutions have the desired effect (that they are embedded).
+Police seeks to not only satisfy the original intent of the recommendations, but to put in place enduring solutions that accord with best practice.